 What is SAIL?

-SAIL stand for the Single Alternative Inspection Location.
-It was introduced in 1 October 2009 under the Companies Act 2006.
-The purpose of SAIL is for company to register the address of where your company records and registers are kept when it is not kept at the registered office.
+SAIL stands for the Single Alternative Inspection Location.
+It was introduced on 1 October 2009 under the Companies Act 2006.
+The purpose of SAIL is for the company to register the address of where your company records and registers are kept when it is not kept at the registered office.

 Nowadays many businesses are run from home.
 Business owners would prefer not to use their home address as their company registered office.
 This is because their home address would be in the public record.
 In other words, anyone is checking on their company with Companies House can see it.